College for Life

 College for Life courses are non-credit and include a variety of topics to prepare students for a fulfilling adult life in their communities.

 Classes meet twice a week on Tuesdays and Thursdays from 9:00 AM to 2:50 PM each 16-week semester (August – December; January – May).
-Classes are 50 minutes long.
 CFL follows the JWCC academic calendar.
+Students are required to take Self-Advocacy and at least 2 other courses of their choice each semester.
+(Special considerations regarding this requirement can be arranged).

 A Learning Coach or volunteers may be available in classes to assist students.
 Instructors will consider diverse learners when choosing information and activities for the courses.